 - Training will be provided in an immersive Auslan environment

-Students may have gained Auslan fluency from a range of formal and informal networks including formal accredited or non-accredited training, colleagues, family, friends, community or other affiliations.
-To achieve PSP51018 Diploma of Auslan without having previously completed 22075VIC Certificate II in Auslan, 22077VIC Certificate III in Auslan & 22078VIC Certificate IV in Auslan, you must RPL PSP20218 Certificate II in Auslan, PSP30218 Certificate III in Auslan & PSP40818 Certificate IV in Auslan, contact us before enrolling to discuss.
+For RPL students who have not previously completed Certificate II in Auslan, Certificate III in Auslan & Certificate IV in Auslan, you must RPL PSP20218 Certificate II in Auslan, PSP30218 Certificate III in Auslan & PSP40818 Certificate IV in Auslan before being eligible to enrol in to PSP51018 Diploma of Auslan, please contact us before enrolling to discuss.

 WHAT WILL YOU LEARN?

 This qualification provides signing skills to communicate in Auslan fluently and spontaneously across a wide range of subjects.
 Communication may take place in any situation including personal, public, social, employment and educational domains.